The 7 Emotions You Feel When You Discover Your Partner’s Sexual PastJuly 25th, 2011 by Mike

 How to get over it

 Even though it feels like it, they didn’t actually betray you.
 They didn’t even know you back then.
 You can’t damn them for something they didn’t even know they were doing.
 They’re here with you now.
 And if you ask them, you might discover that they’d rather have saved it for you, and might even be pretty upset and self-conscious about it.
-Give them credit for the things they do now to be true to you, in the ways that they can.
+Or they might be fine with their past (really depends on the person).
+In any case, give them credit for the things they do now to be true to you, in the ways that they can.

 If you were having sex with them, the fact that they’ve had sex before would not bother you nearly as much.
 But right now they’ve done things with somebody else that they’re not doing with you, and that stings like hell.
 Somebody else got to experience more of your partner than you can.
 You wish you could have been that other person…you wish you could have had that experience.
 You can’t stand the idea of your partner experiencing all those things with some other person.